 Element AI has searched Linkedin recently looking for people who have skills in subjects such as natural language processing, computer vision, Python, and TensorFlow, which are computer languages needed for most AI software.
 There are very few people who have these much needed skills.
 So, the need for people with an AI degree is very strong.

 Artificial Intelligence Career Paths

-Jobs for people with skills in artificial intelligence programming are still in development, but one of the most common job paths for people in this field is software developer especially software developer degree programs & courses.
+Jobs for people with skills in artificial intelligence programming are still in development, but one of the most common job paths for people in this field is software developer.
 It is expected that job demand for software developers generally will rise by 24% by 2026, much faster than average.
 At least some of these professionals will be working in various AI applications.
 See also 2018 Business Jobs Index for America.